stevenxchung/AWS-CSAA-ACloudGuru/Section 06 -- Route 53/README.md

 * NS (Name Server) records are used by top level domain servers to direct traffic to the content DNS server which contains the authoritative DNS records

 ### A Records
-* The address record is used by a computer to tranlate the name of the domain to an IP address
+* The address record is used by a computer to translate the name of the domain to an IP address

 ### TTL
 * The length that a DNS record is cached on either the resolving server or the users own local PC is to the value of the TTL (Time To Live) in seconds.